Mental Health Crisis Services

 - Local resources like Detroit Wayne Integrated Health Network (DWIHN) and Common Ground offer specialized mental health services in Michigan.

-- Signs of crises include severe sadness, suicidal thoughts, panic attacks, or hallucinations; quick action by calling hotlines or visiting Behavioral Health Urgent Care saves lives.
+- Signs of a crisis include deep sadness, thoughts of suicide, panic attacks, or seeing things that aren't there.
+Quick action, like calling hotlines or going to Behavioral Health Urgent Care, can save lives.

 What to do in a moment of crisis

-- Call, text, or chat the 988 Suicide & Crisis Lifeline for immediate help.
-It’s free and available 24/7.
-Trained counselors will talk to you.
+- Call, text, or chat with the free 988 Suicide & Crisis Lifeline for immediate help.
+Trained counselors will speak to you 24/7.

 - Text "Start" to 741-741 if you need quick support but cannot talk on the phone.
 This service is confidential and free.